What to do in Taiwan

 The Lies, Crab Mentality, Who Knows?

 We told the Taiwan immigration officers about the email and they confirmed there was no email received from Cebu Pacific and no reply email was sent as well.
-It was disheartening to know that my friend wasn't able to get to her flight, even if she filed a complaint letter to the airline company the travel experience we'd planned together already dispersed into thin hair.
+It was disheartening to know that my friend wasn't able to get to her flight, even if she filed a complaint letter to the airline company, the travel experience we'd planned together already dispersed into thin hair.
 My friend wasted money on booked accommodations, tours, and train tickets, wasted time on research, and wasted effort for everything with the trip.
 I hope our experience won't happen to anyone but it's common in the Philippines.
 Even if you have provided the right and valid documents some people will still try to pull you down and destroy what you've long and planned for.
 Period.
 A lesson learned.
 Moving on.

-Taipei to Hualien
+The Main Destination: Taipei to Hualien

 • From Taoyuan Airport to Taipei Main Station